Degenesis

 DEGENESIS is a fictional setting created by Christian Günther and Marko Djurdjevic and that is currently published by SIXMOREVODKA.
 The only current product currently in existence set in DEGENESIS is a pen-and-paper role-playing game.
 DEGENESIS was created as an indie project, supported by Projekt Odyssee.
 It was originally produced and distributed in 2004 by Sighpress-Verlag.
 Since 2014, the second and current edition (DEGENESIS: Rebirth) was produced and distributed by SIXMOREVODKA.
 Since April 2020 all of its materials are available to download online for free.
-On October 2021 SIXMOREVODKA announced the end of the RPG product line.
+In October 2021 SIXMOREVODKA announced the end of the RPG product line.
 In June 2022, along with the relaunch of the company's website, new announcements were made including a teaser for an unspecified product named "The Clan Wars", which is a direct reference to events in the DEGENESIS lore, presumably resuming the development of products within the setting.

 Setting

-The game is categorized by the designers as "Primal Punk", a description detailing a world in which humanity struggles for survival in a world filled with perils both alien and humane.
+The game is categorized by the designers as "Primal Punk", a description detailing a world in which humanity struggles for survival in a world filled with perils both alien and human.

 The game is set in the regions of Europe and North Africa at the end of the 26th century, more than 500 years after a major asteroid event devastated the face of the Earth and the ensuing chaos and conflict reset human civilization, when it was just at the edge of transhumanism.
 From the ashes of the old world, new cultures emerge and fight for survival.

 Furthermore, an alien entity travelled within the asteroids, and in its interaction with terrestrial lifeforms it pushes them to mutate and evolve.
 The Primer, as it is called, is a menace to the human species, for when it infects a human embryo it can turn it into something more primal: A Homo Degenesis.

 Characters within the universe are shaped by three different ideals: culture, cult and concept.
 Culture is defined as the home region, the concept as the character's personal background theme and the cult as the player's team or organization.
 The story universe spans 13 different cults, which represent the major organizations within the world, and the Clanners, encompassing all the minor organizations which conform the majority of the world's population and allow for player customization.